tekknolagi/tekknolagi.github.com/_posts/2025-12-12-inlining-heuristics.md

 ### Splitting

 YJIT, for example, though it does not inline, splits methods based on the types of the arguments going in.
-This does not give call context ("A calls B") but gives type context ("B is called with integers, B' is called with strings").
+This means that it clones the compiled code, generating a new version for each context.
+This does not give *call* context ("A calls B") but gives type context ("B is called with integers, B' is called with strings").

 A compiler could do type-based splitting in the interpreter or a baseline tier.

-* ICScript
+### Profile splitting

+If you don't fancy duplicating the code, you can instead duplicate the profiles.
+You could either do this using type context (as above) or using call context.
+SpiderMonkey, for example, has a feature called ICScript that allows callers to pass down a bit of memory for callees to record their inline caches.
+This gives each callee function (at least?) one level of call context.

+Later, when inlining the callee into the caller, we don't have other callers' type information polluting the IR builder (or whatever reads the profiles).

 * Inline bytecode
 * Inline in earlier tier with profile/branch counters
 * Inline and branch prune, maybe, kinda